-- 1. Lower the spindle until the pointer (A) Fig. 28, lines up with the mark on the scale (B) you wish the depth to be.
+- 1. DISCONNECT MACHINE FROM POWER SOURCE. - 2.
+Insert bit into chuck. - 3.
+Lower the spindle until the pointer (A) Fig. 23, lines up with the mark on the scale (B) you wish the depth of the holes to be drilled.
 Then thread the lower stop nut (C) down to contact the depth stop (D) on the side of the head.
-Return the spindle to the up position and tighten the upper stop nut (E) against the lower stop nut (C). - 2.
+Return the spindle to the up position. - 4.
+Place the material to be drilled on the drill press table.
+Raise the drill press table until the material to be drilled just touches the drill bit. - 5.
+Tighten the upper stop nut (E) Fig. 23 against the lower stop nut (C). - 6.
 Drill a test hole to check the adjustment and readjust if necessary.
-All holes will be drilled to the depth indicated by the setting of the lower stop nut (C) Fig. 28, as it contacts the depth stop (D) when the spindle is lowered.
+All holes will be drilled to the depth indicated by the setting of the lower stop nut (C) Fig. 23, as it contacts the depth stop (D) when the spindle is lowered.